slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Your best response to an insult is «you’re probably right».
 Often they are."
 -- Kevin Kelly [1952]*

 > *"In college I used to work on the conflict resolution team at a local concert venue.
 Ultimate tool to de-escalate almost any situation?
-A genuine smile."  -- realestatetrent@x*
+A genuine smile."  -- x@realestatetrent*

 ### On war